-- IMMEDIATELY CALL 911 if an emergency response from outside personnel is needed or contact someone by radio to make this call. - Ensure that you or someone else summarizes the situation over the radio.
+- IMMEDIATELY CALL 911 if an emergency response from outside personnel is needed. - Contact Park Service EMERGENCY dispatch center: (866) 677-6677 - Ensure that you or someone else summarizes the situation over the call.
 This will bring assistance from park employees and let them know to cease non-emergency radio use.
-State what the emergency is, and where you are. - DO NOT exceed the level of your current training and certification. - If you administer CPR you should always use a mouth barrier and wear rubber gloves to reduce the possibility of infection by fluid borne pathogens.
+State what the emergency is, and where you are. - DO NOT exceed the level of your current training and certification. - An AED is on the wall in the "office" area. - If you administer CPR you should always use a mouth barrier and wear rubber gloves to reduce the possibility of infection by fluid borne pathogens.
 It is up to the provider to make the decision whether to perform CPR without protection.
 Pocket masks and gloves can be found in park first aid kits.
 You should learn where first aid kits are kept before an emergency occurs. - Any time that you may come into contact with blood or other bodily fluids, you should wear rubber gloves, even if it is just to put on a bandage. - Always think of your safety first and then worry about the patient (or other situation).
 You can't do the patient much good if you get run over by a truck while administering aid. - Gather information.
 Jot down notes that describe the what, where, how, when and why of the situation.
 If there is a victim or a patient, get the names, addresses, phone numbers, and date of birth of involved parties. - Remember, the goal is to stabilize the situation until qualified emergency personnel can take over.